This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2020). That means, it’s our best, highly detailed article about the topic.

-There’s a few different models you can buy, though the difference between each is mostly aesthetic rather than functional (you can read my review where I look at the various models).
+There are a few different models you can buy, though the difference between each is mostly aesthetic rather than functional (you can read my review where I look at the various models).

-Windy gloves are another older Thai glove brand that have been around for a while.
+Windy gloves are another older Thai glove brand that has been around for a while.
 In fact, this glove pre-dates even the classic Thai brands like TWINS SPECIAL, having first been produced way back in 1951.
 You might say they are the original Muay Thai glove, back before Muay Thai was a global thing.

-However, the brand has been left behind by some of the newer brands; they are less popular than the other brands (maybe excepting RAJA) and you might only see one or two pairs of old, beaten up WINDY gloves at a Thai boxing gym.
+However, the brand has been left behind by some of the newer brands; they are less popular than the other brands (maybe excepting RAJA), and you might only see one or two pairs of old, beaten up WINDY gloves at a Thai boxing gym.

 Windy gloves sport the classic ‘old school’ Muay Thai glove look.
 If you want something more modern and aggressive looking, Windy is firmly in the classic territory.
 Which is fine — I’m not a fan of the flashy visual noise that companies like Top King seem to be embracing.

-When it comes to the feel of the gloves when you use them, Windy is very top heavy and springy when you hit the heavy bag.
+When it comes to the feel of the gloves when you use them, Windy is very top-heavy and springy when you hit the heavy bag.
 You may like how this feels — however, as someone who is a puncher, I don’t.
 As such, I don’t feel these are the best gloves for boxers, punchers, and those who want to spar.

 But, if you are a kicker or clincher, and don’t put that much emphasis on the boxing aspect, or you just have monstrously big hands.
-WINDY are a great classic Muay Thai glove — if you can find them, which can be difficult outside of Thailand.
+WINDY is a great classic Muay Thai glove — if you can find them, which can be difficult outside of Thailand.

 One issue with WINDY gloves (read our Windy Boxing Gloves review) is they don’t tend to be durable.
-Of all my glove brands, WINDY seem to fall apart to quickest (after 4 months of Training in Thailand).
+Of all my glove brands, WINDY seems to fall apart to quickest (after 4 months of Training in Thailand).
 You’ll get more usage out of them in drier climates like in the US, but keep this in mind — these gloves might not last as long as some of the other brands.